Jaswal1p/swiss-quality-ReadMe/README.md

   * [Questions](#questions)

   # Description
-  vdvvvv
+  vvfvvfv

   # Installation
-  The following must be installed to run this application. vvvv
+  The following must be installed to run this application. vdvvv

   # Usage
-  In order to use this app, bfbbb
+  In order to use this app, vdvsdvv

   # License
-  > This project is licensed under the MIT license.
+  > This project is licensed under the Apache 2.0 license.
   >
   > ![GitHub license](https://opensource.org/licenses/Apache-2.0)

   # contributing
-  Contributors: vdvvdv
+  Contributors: I and only I

   # Tests
-  The following is needed to run the test:  ccxvvxc
+  The following is needed to run the test: vvdvv

   # Questions
   If you have any questions about the repo/project, please open an issue or contact by my github username: Jaswal1p